FredHutch/AWE/README.md

-# Workflow Manager Project for hackathon
+# FH-AWE: a Workflow Manager Project for hackathon
 Workflow here is defined as a series of individual jobs that are part of a single procedure performed on a dataset, which are intended to be subject to the same version control.
 The intent is to facilitate reproducible workflow jobs.

 ## Assumptions

 1. Workflow execution will be done using cromwell and will happen on AWS Batch.
-1. All source and reference data will be in S3 Buckets.
+1. Workflow, config, and inputs will be in Git repos; inputs and reference data will be in S3 Buckets.
-1. Each user will have separate AWS child accounts.
+1. Each user will have separate IAM users in AWS child accounts of the Fred Hutch main AWS account.
-1. Workflow and inputs will be in GitHub repos.
-Allow for those repo's to be private.

 ## A base user experience for FH-AWE (Fred Hutch Adaptive Workflow Engine)

-1. The user creates a workflow definition, defines inputs, and pushes to GitHub.
+Pre-config: set up AWS Batch environment for Cromwell

-1. The user starts one workflow job (or an array of them?).
+1. The user starts a workflow by specifying the git repo URL of the workflow files.
-1. The user gets the status of any of their running or completed workflow jobs.
+1. The user gets the status of any of their running or completed workflows.
-1. The user cancels a running workflow job.
+1. The user cancels a running workflow.
-1. The user receives workflow job failure information and restarts workflow job.

 ## What the backend needs to do